 Poetry and poetics, particularly transatlantic and after 1850; critical theory; ecology, animal studies, and posthumanism; affect and emotion; rhetoric; ethics.

-"Anthropocene Ethics and its Lapses: The Lyric Eros of Sylvia Plath’s Bees."
+"Anthropocene Ethics and its Lapses: Lyric Eros and the Example of Sylvia Plath’s Bees."
 Under review.

 “Of New Calligraphy: Seamus Heaney, Planetarity, and Lyric’s Uncanny Space-Walk.”
 Cultural Critique (forthcoming).